TheLancashireman/davros/README.md

 What's here?

-* davros-3 - the beginnings of an embedded OS with memory protection
+* davros-3 - the beginnings of an embedded OS with memory protection ** davros-3 is currently unavailable because of restructuring work
 * davroska - a tiny OS similar to OSEK
 * demos - some demo code to show you how it works
 * devices - header files and drivers for devices.
 Used by all davros flavours